 Given that some features, information types, and Application Schema constructs are used in multiple products, there will be validation checks in common with existing Product Specifications and any such related Product Specifications should be consulted for validation checks.
 Spatial consistency checks in particular, as well as consistency checks related to meta-features, can be expected to be in common with several data specifications.

-Spatial operations used in validation checks must be the operations defined in IHO ENC Validation Checks (S-58 6.0.0 or its successor).
+Spatial operations used in validation checks must be the operations defined in IHO ENC Validation Checks (S-58 Edition 6.0.0 or its successor).

 Validation checks for base versus update datasets

-If the Product Specification defines an update dataset format, the validation checks developed for new datasets should be reviewed for their applicability to update dataset formats.
+If the Product Specification defines an update dataset format, the validation checks developed for new (base) datasets should be reviewed for their applicability to update dataset formats.